These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 After announcing that Louisiana has the fastest growth rate of coronavirus cases in the world, Gov. John Bel Edwards issued a stay-at-home order to help slow the coronavirus spread.

-The order takes effect Monday and ends on April 12, he said.
+The order took effect on March 23 and ends on April 12, he said.

-While state buildings and other essential businesses such as grocery stores, pharmacies and doctors’ offices will remain open, nonessential businesses must close by 5 p.m.
-Monday night.
+While state buildings and other essential businesses such as grocery stores, pharmacies and doctors’ offices will remain open, nonessential businesses were ordered to close.

 Massachusetts